Osakwe1/TFL_Cooling/README.md

 ## Prerequisites
 You will need to have Python 3 and the following libraries installed:

-- Pandas
+- Pandas - Data manipulation library
-- Matplotlib
+- Matplotlib - Data visualization library
-- Seaborn
+- Seaborn - Data visualization library
-- Plotly
+- Plotly - Interactive data visualization library

 You can install these libraries using pip: